Xinhui-99/UFDA/README.md

 Our framework now supports four multi-source domain adaptation datasets: ```Office-Home, Office-31, and VisDA2017+ImageCLEF-DA```.

 **Training**
 We provide the config files with the format `.yaml`.
-To perform the FUFDA: Universal Federated Domain Adaptation with Practical Assumptions on the specific dataset (e.g., Office-31), please use the following commands:
+To perform the UFDA: Universal Federated Domain Adaptation with Practical Assumptions on the specific dataset (e.g., Office-31), please use the following commands:

 ```python
 python main_new.py --config train-config-office311.yaml --dist-url 'tcp://localhost:13110' --loss_weight 0.01 --loss_penalty 0.00 --prot_start 5